Colorectal Cancer Screening: Insurance Coverage

 - Stool DNA test (Cologuard): Covered at no cost* for those age 50 to 85 as long as they are not at increased risk of colorectal cancer and don’t have symptoms of colorectal cancer (no co-insurance or Part B deductible).

 - Flexible sigmoidoscopy: Covered at no cost* for those age 50 or older (no co-insurance, co-payment, or Part B deductible) when the test is done for screening.
-If the test results in the biopsy or removal of a growth, it’s no longer a “screening” test, and you will be charged co-insurance and/or a co-pay (although your deductible is waived).
+If because of the test results, you need a biopsy or removal of a growth, it’s no longer a “screening” test, and you will be charged co-insurance and/or a co-pay (although your deductible is waived).